San Marcos Growers LogoSan Marcos Growers

 Echeveria bifida is native to central Mexico in the states of Guanajuato, Tamaulipas, Hidalgo and Queretaro.
 The name for the genus honors the Mexican botanical artist Atanasio Echeverría y Godoy in 1828 by the French botanist Augustin Pyramus de Candolle (DeCandolle) who was very impressed with Echeverría's drawings.
 Echeverría had accompanied the the Sessé and Mociño expedition (led by Martin de Sessé y Lacasta and Mariano Mociño Suárez de Figueroa) while exploring Mexico and northern Central America and had produced thousands of botanical illustrations.
 The specific epithet is from the Latin work meaning "forked", "split" or "divided into 2 parts" in reference to the often-branched inflorescences.
 Our plants from seed collected from plants in our nursery that originated from seed that reportedly was collected many years ago west of of Xichu, Guanajuato, Mexico.
 We grew this interesting succulent from 2012 until 2013.

-This information about Echeveria bifida displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria bifida displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]